geracim/Test/adventure-game/doc/location.md

 		* "MarkCompleted" - logs the instance's completion flag to the player profile
 			* This will prevent this instance from being playable again
 			* You may skip over this node, if you only want an instance to be finished under certain conditions
+		* "Done" - ends the instance, skipping all future nodes
+		* "Quit" - shuts down the game

 ## Instance Node Choice Functions
   Both the "action" and "condition" options on Choice options will execute short blocks of python.